amirfl/react-native-num-textinput/README.md

 # react-native-num-textinput
-A wrappercomponent for TextInput that accepts only numerical values
+A wrapper component for TextInput that accepts only numerical values